KarelKubat/goto-meet/README.md

 `--look-ahead`).
 - `--max-results-per-poll` limits the number of fetched entries during each poll.
 The default is 50, which assumes that you won't have more than 50 events within the next hour.

+### UI

+- `--onscreen-sec` defines how long a popup should remain visible.
+The default is 120.
+- `--browser` identifies your favorite browser.
+The default is `Google Chrome`.

+### Location of the config files

+Use `--credentials-file` and `--token-file` to point `goto-meet` to different files than `credentials.json` and `token.json` in the default location `~/.goto-meet/`.
+For example you could generate different configs for different Google accounts and run several `goto-meet` processes to poll their calendars.

 ### Debugging